-If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child will not be placed in criteria 1 to 4 or 6 to 8, and this is likely to affect your child's chance of being offered a place.
+If you do not provide the information required in the SIF and return it by the closing date, to the Administration and Data Officer together with all supporting documentation, your child may not be placed in criteria 1 to 4 or 6 to 8, and this may to affect your child's chance of being offered a place.

-All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2025.
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2026.
+Late applications